5 Hybrid Fundraiser Ideas for Breast Cancer Awareness Month

 • Bake all the things.
 Make them pink when possible!
 For bread loaves, consider getting a flour stencil in the shape of that iconic ribbon.

-4. Cook Up a Cure
+4. Cook up a cure

 • If the food event you have in mind is block party style, consider selling tickets with sales benefitting your chosen breast cancer organization.
 You can issue wristbands on site to make it easy to discern who has paid.